 SAC Board of Directors

-Susan Percival, Secretary and Bus Shelter/Seaparc Exhibit Coordinator (Human)
+Susan Percival, Director and Bus Shelter/Art Show Intake (Human)

 Susan Percival, recently retired from School District 62, has been involved in the arts scene in Sooke for the last 20 years.
 Projects range from the Community Hall murals, the inclusion of student art at the Sooke Fine Arts show and the Sooke Art Bus Shelter initiative.
 Susan also offers custom pet portraits and has created animal images that reside in private collections from Sooke to Moncton to Hobart, Tasmania.